Autism and Anxiety: Understanding the Connection and Finding Support

 How Common Is Anxiety in Autism?

-According to the National Institute of Mental Health, anxiety is one of the most common co-occurring conditions with autism.
+According to the National Institute of Mental Health, anxiety is a common co-occurring condition.

 Types of Anxiety Common in Autism